dbrown499/winter-2025-technical-interview-practice/lesson32-debugging/README.md

 - Syntax Problem (10 minutes): Debug a short JavaScript function that incorrectly uses variable scopes.
 - Written Question (5 minutes): Describe the importance of reading error messages when debugging.

+Reading error messages when debugging is crucial because they help pinpoint the problem and identify its location in the code.

 ## Topic (20 minutes)

 ### Lecture: Introduction to Debugging Techniques